rinigus/systemdatascope/README.md

 ## Development

 Everyone are welcome to join.
 RRDtool commands for graph generation are not complete.
 Linux desktop/Sailfish interface both require polishing.
+Current issues are listed under "Issues" in GitHub.
+If you have found a bug or have a suggestion, submit it as a new issue.

 For developing interface, please choose PRO(ject) file that corresponds to the platform you want to develop for.
 Before loading PRO file into Qt Creator, make a symbolic link qml/Platform that points to corresponding platform specification (qml/Platform.silica or qml/Platform.qtcontrols, for example).
 Try to separate program logic from some specific platform GUI and position the code either in cross-platform (qml or src) or Platform sections, respectively.